Towards a full-scale version of Yakhot's model of strong turbulence: Experimental small-scale term for even order

-To address this question, the function $d(r)$ is implied from experimental data under the assumption that eq. (\ref{scaleDependentDtermSuns}) constitutes a complete full--scale model of turbulence.
-If that assumption was correct, functions $d(r)$ implied from structure functions of different order $n$ would collapse into a single curve\footnote{An $n$--dependent function $d_n(r)$, while possible in principle, is not deemed plausible in this context.
-In accordance with the approach taken for the large--scale model \cite{Me:2025:LargeScaleYakhot} we seek for extensions of the governing equations in the form of elementary functions as possible.}.
-If, on the other hand, these implied functions exhibit pronounced differences, it can be deemed likely that (\ref{scaleDependentDtermSuns}) comprises additional terms.
+Hypothesis H\ref{dHypothesis1} allows to address the question whether a scale--dependent function $d(r)$ in eq. (\ref{scaleDependentDtermSuns}) is sufficient to obtain a correct full--scale description of the $S_n(r)$.
+For this purpose, the function $d(r)$ is implied from experimental data for structure functions of different order.
+If eq. (\ref{scaleDependentDtermSuns}) was a complete full--scale model of turbulence under hypothesis H\ref{dHypothesis1}, functions $d(r)$ implied from structure functions of different order $n$ would collapse into a single curve.
+If, on the other hand, these implied $d(r)$ exhibit pronounced differences, it can be conclude that (\ref{scaleDependentDtermSuns}) comprises additional terms.